Angelica: Asia

+Europe

+Natives of Lapland use the fleshy roots as food and the stalks as medicine.
+Among the Sami people of Lapland, the plant is used to make a traditional musical instrument the fadno.

+North America

 A. dawsonii was used by several first nations in North America for ritual purposes.

 A. atropurpurea is found in North America from Newfoundland west to Wisconsin and south to Maryland, and was smoked by Missouri tribes for colds and respiratory ailments.
 This species is very similar in appearance to the poisonous water hemlock.

 The boiled roots of angelica were applied internally and externally to wounds by the Aleut people in Alaska to speed healing.